bevry/editions/README.md

 Here are some example configurations for your edition inspiration:

 - your source is an esnext + import edition, and compiles down to an es2015 + require edition
-  - `jsnext:main` point to the source edition's entry point
+  - `jsnext:main` points to the source edition's entry point
   - `browser` points to the es2015 + require edition's entry point
 - your source is an esnext + jsx + import edition, and compiles down to an esnext + import edition, and an esnext + require edition, and an es2015 + require edition
-  - `jsnext:main` point to the esnext + import edition's entry point
+  - `jsnext:main` points to the esnext + import edition's entry point
   - `browser` points to the es2015 + require edition's entry point
 - your source is a coffeescript + require edition, and compiles down to an es5 + require edition
-  - `jsnext:main` and `browser` point to the es5 + require edition's entry point
+  - `browser` points to the es5 + require edition's entry point

 ### Suggestions